EFavDB/efavdb.github.io-src/content/articles/statistics/ranking-revisited.md

 $$
 P(p_1 > p_2) = \int_0^1 dp_1 \int_0^{p_1} dp_2 P(p_1) P(p_2). \tag{5} \label{int}
 $$
-Plugging in (\ref{BR}) for the $P(p_i)$'s, this can be evaluated numerically.
+Plugging in (\ref{bayes_rule}) for the $P(p_i)$'s, this can be evaluated numerically.
 Evaluating the probability for the opposite ordering, we can then choose that which is most likely to be correct.

 *$\bullet$ Pros:* Approach directly optimizes for the object we're interested in, the ranking -- very appealing!